-How to Build a School in Haiti tells the story of one American charity’s problematic attempt to build a new school in rural Haiti.
-The film follows one development project from beginning to end spanning five years, revealing the challenges and pitfalls of charity across cultures.
+How to Build a School in Haiti follows one American charity’s attempt to build a new school in rural Haiti - in following one development project from beginning to end, we reveal the challenges and pitfalls of charity across cultures.

 This film is the story of Tim Myers, a well-intentioned construction manager and his attempt to completely fund and build a new school in Villard, questioning his own intentions and development itself along the way.
 The documentary is a case study in international development, a portrait of the impact this kind of work has on the recipients and agents of international aid programs.